Documentation

 Set up TLS in your InfluxDB cluster

-Set up TLS in your InfluxDB to ensure both incoming and outgoing data is encrypted and secure.
-TLS should be used to encrypt communication for the following:
+Set up TLS in your InfluxDB cluster to ensure both incoming and outgoing data is encrypted and secure.
+We recommend using TLS to encrypt communication for the following:

 • Ingress to your cluster